Responsible Actions for Aquatic Environment in 10 Ways

 Improper Waste Disposal Damage

-• Improper waste disposal brings in toxins and pollutants into aquatic environments.
+• Improper waste disposal damages aquatic ecosystems.

-• Recreational activities and tourism suffer negative impacts.
+• Recreational activities and tourism suffer.

-Longevity and Impact of Waste Disposal in Water
+The Lifespan of Waste in Water Bodies

-• Tin cans take up to a century to decompose and aluminum cans last 200 to 500 years.
+• Tin cans take up to a century to decompose.

 Risks of Petroleum Products